woolfg/dokuwiki-plugin-gitbacked/README.md

 Please refer to http://www.dokuwiki.org/plugins for additional info on how to install plugins in DokuWiki.

+## Packages required:
+- git
+- openssh-client (for repos accessed via ssh)
+- iputils-ping (for the pingPushHost parameter)

 ## Maintainers

 - [@mhoffrog (Markus Hoffrogge)](https://github.com/mhoffrog)